How do you prioritize data center cooling?

 4. Increase Data Center Temperature

-Increasing data center temperature to reduce cooling costs may seem counter-intuitive to maintain uptime but running your data center at a higher temperature than the norm, 68°F – 71°F, has been shown to increase data center efficiency.
+Increasing data center temperature to reduce cooling costs may seem counter-intuitive to maintain uptime but running your data center at a higher temperature than the norm, 68°F – 71°F, has increased data center efficiency.
 Google shared that it keeps its data centers as high as 80°F to reduce energy usage.
 Keep in mind that to employ this method, you need to invest in high-efficiency equipment and have a robust monitoring system to prevent overheating.

 Data Center Cooling for Modern Day Data Centers